MIFIDPRU 8 Disclosure

 - Promote effective risk management in the long-term interests of the Company and its clients;

 - Ensure an appropriate relationship between risk and individual reward;

 - Support positive behaviours and healthy firm cultures; and

 - Discourage behaviours that can lead to misconduct and poor customer outcomes.

 In addition, AMG Ltd recognises that remuneration is a key component in how the Company attracts, motivates, and retains quality employees and sustains consistently high levels of performance, productivity, and results.
-As such, the Company’s remuneration philosophy is also grounded in the belief that its people and its reputation are its most important assets and provide its greatest competitive advantage.
+As such, the Company’s remuneration philosophy is also grounded in the belief that its people are the most important asset and provide its greatest competitive advantage.

 AMG Ltd is committed to excellence, teamwork, ethical behaviour, and the pursuit of positive outcomes for its clients.
 From a remuneration perspective, this means that performance is determined through the assessment of various factors that relate to these values, and by making considered and informed decisions that reward effort, attitude, and results.